 High altitudes can play havoc with bread.
-My only advice is to look for recipes online tested by somebody who lives in your area.
-Several issues must be addressed to prevent your bread from turning out too dense.
+My advice is to look for recipes online tested by somebody who lives in your area or at a similar altitude.

 If you are making sourdough at a high altitude, check out Leavenly for her recipe.

 17. Is your current weather situation extremely hot, cold, humid, or dry?

 Extreme weather conditions can affect the quality of your dough and fermentation.
 Be prepared for shorter or longer proof and bake times than average.

 **This might be a good time to try the DOUGH cycle on your bread machine.
 Shape the dough yourself and bake in your conventional oven.
 Adjusting the proofing and baking times for your current weather conditions will be easier.